Meet Sarah Hewins

 Sarah is currently in her fifth term as Select Board member.
 She has previously served as both Chair and Vice-Chair of the Board.
 She was elected twice for five-year terms to Carver's Planning Board, and was Carver's Conservation Agent for 15 years.

-Sarah has lived in Carver 32 years with her husband, Steve Dewhurst, where they started their own small software consulting business.
+Sarah has lived in Carver for more than 30 years with her husband, Steve Dewhurst, where they started their own small software consulting business.
 Their son David and daughter-in-law Casey are both graduates of Carver schools and now live in Middleborough with their three children Jacob, Colin, and Eloise.

 Volunteering on many levels for her community and for the region, Sarah also serves on the Board of Directors of the South Shore Community Action Council where she supports the Council's food distribution, early childhood education, financial literacy, and energy conservation programs.